 Not all professionals are slow players, but some seem to take an inordinate amount of time in discussing shots and club selection with their caddies and walking around the green several times surveying the putt from every angle.

 I appreciate that golf is their livelihood and there are huge amounts of prize money at stake but what effect is this having on their fellow competitors and the game in general?

 New Rules to help combat slow play

-Hopefully, club and casual golfers will watch tournaments and see play speed up and encourage them to be more aware of the damage slow play is doing to everyone’s overall enjoyment of this wonderful sport.
-Info here on distance finders to help with club selection.
+This could encourage them to be more aware of the damage slow play is doing to everyone’s overall enjoyment of this wonderful sport.

 Check you have the required equipment